Dan Donnelly (boxer): King of the Curragh

 A round could last as long as six or seven minutes, or a little as 30 seconds.
 The round would end when one person was on the ground.
 He would then have 30 seconds to get up and continue the fight.

 For a few rounds, Hall was showing his skill was paramount.
 He scored first blood, which was an important occasion in bare-fist boxing; there were bets made on who would draw first blood.
 But as the rounds went on, Donnelly's strength began to tell.
 Hall would slip down onto his knee, without being in any danger.
 This was a tactic, because once he went down the round was over, he got a 30-second rest, and came back refreshed.
 He was doing this just a bit too often for Donnelly's liking, and at one stage, Donnelly was just about to lash out when he was down, and his second shouted out an admonishment that Dan would lose the fight if he did so.
 Eventually he did lose his temper, and as Hall slipped down yet again, Donnelly lashed out and hit him on the ear; the blood flowed.
 That was the end of the round.
 Hall refused to continue, saying he had been fouled, that Donnelly should be disqualified.
 Donnelly fans voiced that no, Dan had definitely won, Hall didn't want to fight on, Donnelly was the champion.
 The fight ended in some controversy, but to the Irish, he was the conquering hero.

 Belcher's Hollow was rechristened Donnelly's Hollow and Dan Donnelly was now acclaimed as Ireland's Champion.
-For a short while, at least, the country celebrated its new hero.
-The Irish saw sporting heroes like Dan Donnelly as the symbolic winner of the bigger fight.
-While Ireland was left without its own government, England was becoming increasingly more powerful.
-Whenever Dan's right hand bloodied an English nose, it was hailed as a strike, however small, against the oppressors.